Bhavana Sagar

 Activity Code 5320.03 is classified under the Services category and aligns with international ISIC frameworks governing courier and parcel delivery operations.
 Crucially, Dubai South Business Hub Free Zone permits 100% foreign ownership, meaning international investors and entrepreneurs can establish and operate a home delivery business without requiring a local Emirati sponsor or partner.

-What the Home Delivery Services Licence Covers and Who It Suits
+What the Home Delivery Services License Covers and Who It Suits

 Activity Code 5320.03 authorises the collection, transport, and delivery of parcels, packages, and goods to residential and commercial addresses.
-Under a Business Licence in the Services category, licence holders are permitted to manage delivery logistics, coordinate courier fleets, operate customer-facing booking systems, and handle last-mile distribution within agreed service areas.
+Under a Business License in the Services category, license holders are permitted to manage delivery logistics, coordinate courier fleets, operate customer-facing booking systems, and handle last-mile distribution within agreed service areas.

 Food delivery and pharmaceutical delivery may fall within the operational scope of 5320.03 in terms of transport mechanics, but operators handling food products or medicines are likely to require supplementary approvals from Dubai Municipality, the UAE Ministry of Health, or other relevant regulatory bodies.
 It is advisable to confirm specific approval requirements with the free zone authority before commencing such operations.